alext180/alext180.github.io/about.md

 > To understand is to change, to go beyond oneself.
 This reading did not change me.
 By contrast, what did begin to change me was the reality of Marxism, the heavy presence on my horizon of the masses of workers, an enormous, sombre body which lived Marxism, which practiced it, and which at a distance exercised an irresistible attraction on petit bourgeois intellectuals.

 So in our desire to go beyond ourselves, to understand the world and to change it, we have created this *radical project*, a perpetual development of subjectivity by our work and praxis.
-If you have any thoughts, feedback, or criticism, feel free to send us a message on Twitter!
+If you have any thoughts, feedback, or criticism, feel free to send us a message on Twitter!-->

 ## Authors
 <hr/>